Henry Eppes: Career

-After the Civil War, Eppes worked as a registrar for the Freedman's Bureau and attended the State Equal Rights League Convention of Freedmen in 1866.
+After the Civil War, Eppes worked as a registrar for the Freedmen's Bureau and attended the State Equal Rights League Convention of Freedmen in 1866.
 He also worked as a brick mason and plasterer.
 In 1867, the North Carolina Republicans selected Eppes to be a statewide campaign speaker.
-Through a recommendation of the Freedman's Bureau, Eppes was a delegate for Halifax County in North Carolina's Constitutional Convention in 1868.
+Eppes was elected to serve as a delegate for Halifax County in North Carolina's Constitutional Convention in 1868.
+He was one of 13 colored delegates.
+He served on the body's Committee on Homesteads.

 Also in 1867, the Union military government appointed Eppes to work as a registrar.
 He was also appointed to be a justice of the peace for Halifax County in 1869.